 There is no evidence to suggest that peel-off masks are necessarily bad for your skin.
 However, peel-off masks are better suited to some skin types, such as oily, combination and congested, as they work to unclog pores and remove oil, impurities and blackheads.
 As a result, these skin types tend to be more tolerant and can handle the gentle pulling and tugging that comes with a peel-off formula.

-On the other hand, it is recommended that sensitive and mature skin types, and those with skin conditions such as rosacea, should avoid using peel-off masks as they can be abrasive and the extra exfoliation could set off sensitivity and irritation.
+It is recommended that sensitive and mature skin types, and those with skin conditions such as rosacea, should avoid using peel-off masks as they can be abrasive and the extra exfoliation could set off sensitivity and irritation.

 What is the best peel-off mask?

 The best peel-off masks are those that are acne-fighting, pore-unclogging, blackhead-removing and skin-hydrating.
 The best peel-off face masks are also infused with all the goodness, such as purifying, detoxifying and nourishing ingredients.
 They shouldn't be too harsh on skin, and they definitely shouldn't be painful to remove.
-Finding the best peel-off mask to suit your skin needs can be daunting, especially if you're new to the area.
-Let us help you out by suggesting peel-off face masks from brands such as Florence by Mills, Origins and GLAMGLOW.
-They boast cult-favourite formulas that are good for skin and regularly top the lists of beauty enthusiasts, bloggers and editors.

 Can you reuse a sheet mask?